surajit003/DjangoTest/readme.md

 1. A file called startup_script.py is already in the root folder.Inside it, you will simply need to make a one line modification to your desired project name NEW_PROJECT_NAME = "DjangoTest"
-2. Activate virtual environment.
-3. Simply run python startup_script.py and Voila.
+2. Simply run python startup_script.py and Voila.

 The initial set up comes with the following
 1. python-decouple package for settings configs